 With this in mind, if you’re considering welcoming a new furry friend to your home you may be wondering what are the cheapest dog breeds to own versus the least affordable?
-Good question, but thanks to our team of data analysts here at The Insurance Emporium (TIE) we’ve done all the hard work by looking at our top 30 most popular dog breeds and ranking them from the most affordable to the least.
+Good question, but thanks to our team of data analysts here at The Insurance Emporium, we’ve done all the hard work by looking at our top 30 most popular dog breeds and ranking them from the most affordable to the least.

 Our methodology

-- The average cost owners paid for their pooch according to our data from 1/01/2023 to 31/12/2023
+- The average cost owners paid for their pooch according to our data from 1/01/2024 to 31/12/2024.

 - Pet food costs are based on the typical weight of the breed, feeding 2% of the bodyweight per day with a mid-range dry dog food costing £3.65 per kg.

-Our ranking table is purely to demonstrate which dog breeds work out cheaper to buy and look after versus those which are more expensive.
-It does not reflect the whole cost of owning a dog for example, routine vaccinations, flea and tick treatment, neutering (if the owner decides to do this), dog grooming, toys and treats, and holiday care if you go away.
+Our ranking table is purely to demonstrate which dog breeds work out cheaper to buy and look after, versus those which are more expensive.
+It does not reflect the whole cost of owning a dog; for example, routine vaccinations, flea and tick treatment, neutering (if the owner decides to do this), dog grooming, toys and treats, and holiday care if you go away.

 The cheapest dog breeds in the UK

-From our research we can reveal the top 5 dog breeds that are the most affordable to own are:
+From our research we can reveal that the top 5 dog breeds that are the most affordable to own are:

 The most expensive dog breeds in the UK